Belmont Stakes' Triple Crown contender, start time, odds and everything else about the horse race

 Horse race lovers are hoping to see a three-peat as Justify lines up to compete at the Belmont Stakes in June.

-The three-day Belmont Stakes Racing Festival kicks off on June 7 at Belmont Park in Elmont, New York — and once again, all eyes are on Kentucky Derby and Preakness champion Justify.
-The horse needs to win the 1 ½-mile June 9 race to earn the Triple Crown.
+The Belmont Stakes main race will take place at Belmont Park in Elmont, New York, on June 9 — and once again, all eyes are on Kentucky Derby and Preakness champion Justify.
+The horse needs to win the 1 ½-mile race to earn the Triple Crown.

 Justify is on a winning streak.
 He's been 5-0 in his brief career, and now he's ready for his chance at the Crown.